david-d-h/solidjs-routing-template/README.md

 1. First clone this repository into your local development environment using <br>
 `git clone https://github.com/Oui002/solidjs-routing-template ./my-app`

-2. Cd into the directory that was just cloned `cd solidjs-routing-template`
+2. Cd into the directory that was just cloned `cd my-app`

 3. Run `npm i` to install all the necessary dependencies